Four (4) general categories of sanctions exist at Marymount University:

 - Note: Students assigned the Restorative Action within the Arlington Community sanction will be required to complete a Verification form to receive credit for the event(s).

 - Instructions to student: “Marymount University believes that violations of its code are breaches in the relationship and trust between the student, the community, and the university.
 Marymount University believes that the best manner in which to reconcile and restore this relationship is through a recommitment to Marymount University and the Arlington Community.
 In practice, this means that students will perform acts of service within the Arlington and greater DC community.
 Through acts of service, students rebuild trust with the community through committing to serving others, a core mission of our founding order, the Religious of the Sacred Heart of Mary.

 You are required to complete [NUMBER OF HOURS] hours of service in the Arlington community.
 You are to contact the Saints Center for Service at email@example.com in order to schedule a service intake meeting by [DUE DATE].
 At this meeting, a member of the Saints Center for Service will discuss your interests, goals, and possible service opportunities in the Arlington Community.
 Following the meeting, you will need to contact one of the recommended service opportunities and complete your hours by [DUE DATE].
 If you have difficulty scheduling your service hours, you must promptly contact the Office of Student Conduct and Conflict Resolution.
 It may be possible to extend the deadline or find an alternative solution.

 You must log your hours using the attached Restorative Action in the Arlington Community Verification Form.
-The University does not consider your service complete until you complete this form and return it to the Office of Student Conduct and Conflict Resolution at email@example.com or BERG 1001D.
+The University does not consider your service complete until you complete this form and return it to the Office of Student Conduct and Conflict Resolution at firstname.lastname@example.org or BERG 1001.
 As a reminder, you must complete your service and the Verification Form by [DUE DATE].
 Please plan accordingly.”